SomniferousWallaby/SynapseQA/README.md

-# intelliTest
+# SynapseQA

 > AI-powered test automation for web applications.

-intelliTest is a full-stack application designed to streamline web testing by leveraging generative AI.
+SynapseQA is a full-stack application designed to streamline web testing by leveraging generative AI.
 It provides a user-friendly dashboard to automatically generate page element "fingerprints", write `pytest` tests from natural language descriptions, and run/manage your entire test suite without leaving the browser.

 ## Table of Contents